3D Secure

 Observing 3DS Trends In Your Data with Pagos

-Peacock by Pagos, our data visualization product, has an entire Standard dashboard dedicated to 3D Secure.
-On this dashboard, you can view a breakdown of all attempted, approved, and declined 3DS transactions, including the distribution of those that were customer-initiated vs merchant-initiated.
+Peacock by Pagos, our data visualization product, includes a full 3D Secure Dashboard.
+In this dashboard, you can view a breakdown of all attempted, approved, and declined 3DS transactions, including the distribution of those that were customer-initiated vs merchant-initiated.
 You can even explore the breakdown of declined 3DS transactions by their assigned decline code, and that of attempted transactions by their 3DS authentication result.

 A key component of this dashboard is that you can track these data points over time.
 This is especially important because 3DS is a substantial technical integration for which the technical specs change regularly.
 By monitoring 3DS authentication results over time, you can quickly identify when a technical error or outdated spec in your integration suddenly throws more declines than usual.